Cataract surgery is one of the most common surgeries in the U.S. It's also one of the oldest procedures still being performed today.

 You will be awake, but you may receive a sedative intravenously to relax you.
 You'll get local anesthesia to prevent block pain.
 Operating room staff will apply various drops to the eye before and after the surgery, according to the doctor's orders.

 Afterward, the surgeon may cover the eye with a bandage or shield, which you can remove later that day or on the following day.
 You will rest in the recovery area for about 30 minutes, and then will receive instructions on how to care for your eye.
-Once you're ready to go, someone will need to drive you home.
+Once you're ready to go home, someone will need to drive you.

-For a few weeks after your surgery, you will apply prescription antibiotic and anti-inflammatory eyedrops several times a day to prevent infection and reduce inflammation.
+After your surgery, you will apply prescription antibiotic and anti-inflammatory eyedrops several times a day to prevent infection and reduce inflammation.
 For about a week after surgery, you'll wear an eye shield to protect your eye while you sleep.
-Sunglasses to wear outside may be recommended or provided.
+Wear sunglasses outside per your doctor's recommendation.

-For more tips on preparing for cataract surgery, check out Clearing the Fog of Cataracts, a Special Health Report from Harvard Medical School.
+To learn more about cataracts and surgery options, read Clearing the fog of cataracts, a Special Health Report from Harvard Medical School.

 Image: seb_ra/Getty Images